ajaygautam/ajaygautam-com/_posts/2015-11-15-configuration-as-code.md

 ---
 title: Configuration as code
-description: "About Configuration as code"
+description: "Introduction to Configuration as code"
 featured: images/no_image.png
 layout: post
 comments: true